OctopusDeploy/blog/blog/2018-11/oracle-database-using-redgate-part-II/index.md

 Deployment #2
 1. ColumnA is removed from TableA

 Now we are getting somewhere.
-Doing this has multiple advantages.
 You can deploy your database changes and then your code changes can be deployed across a web farm in a rolling deployment.
 So now the process would look something like this.

 Deployment #1
 1. ColumnA is added to TableB as a nullable column
-2. Code is deployed to web farm
+2. The code is deployed to web farm
 3. Data from TableA is backfilled into TableB

 Deployment #2
 1. ColumnA is removed from TableA
-2. ColumnA on TableB is converted to non-nullable field (if needed)
+2. ColumnA on TableB is converted to a non-nullable field (if needed)

 This approach takes a bit of discipline from both the database developer and the code developer (if they are two people).
-The code needs to be flexible to handle when ColumnA on TableB is null.
+The code needs to be flexible to handle when ColumnA on TableB only has null values.
 It will also take discipline to remember to remove the column from TableA in the subsequent deployment.

 The discipline will pay off as you now have flexibility in your deployments.
 With your database supporting the two most recent versions of your code you can now start looking into more advanced deployment strategies such as blue/green deployments.